COVID-19 protocols guide (for Victoria's protocols, please contact her directly)

 On the day of your appointment, come to the clinic alone (save for reasons of requiring physical assistance or being a minor child) and be sure to follow the Social Distancing signage regarding the stairwell and elevator.
 You will be asked to wear a mask in the clinic, so if you have one already, please wear it.
 Walk out onto the outdoor breezeway (second floor) and wait at the laminated sign telling you to do so until your RMT comes to greet you.
 The RMT will open all doors for you, so that everything remains contactless.

 Your RMT will guide you into the clinic, where you will follow the markings on the floor to your choice of hand sanitizer station or sink for hand-washing.
-If you did not bring a mask, you will now be given one to put on using your newly-sanitized hands.
+If you did not bring a mask, you will have to stop at the doorway for hand sanitizer (no option for hand-washing), and will then be given a mask to put on with your newly-sanitized hands.

-Your RMT will now explain about the transmission of coronavirus via touch, will ensure that you feel empowered to make decisions regarding your own safety, will have you complete a screening and informed consent document, and will decide whether or not treatment can occur.
+Your RMT will now explain about the transmission of coronavirus via touch, will ensure that you feel empowered to make decisions regarding your own safety, will have you complete the Pre-screening questionnaire (for the second time), and will decide whether or not treatment can occur.
 If you are deemed unfit to receive treatment , you will not be charged any fee.

 Your RMT will bring you into the treatment room, perform any interview and assessment necessary, clean the face cradle and arm rests for a second time in your presence, and then leave the room for you to get ready on the table.
 The fabric treatment room chairs have been removed and plastic chairs are being used instead.
 Please place any belongings on the plastic chair and the hexagonal table, because these surfaces can be easily sanitized after you leave.